 David Zieroth’s publications include…

-He is currently working on first here and then far, Selected Poems 1971-2023.
+He is currently working on more poems.

 He was born in Neepawa, Manitoba, and now lives in North Vancouver, B.C., where he publishes poetry chapbooks at The Alfred Gustav Press.